Amareteklay/heritage-housing-issues/README.md

 ### **Page 4: Predict House price**

+* State business requirement 2

   * The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.

 * This page displays the 4 houses' attributes and their respective predicted sale price.

 * It displays a message informing the summed predicted price for all 4 inherited houses.

-* Interactive input widgets that allow a user to provide real-time house data to predict the sale price.
+* Set of interactive input widgets that allow a user to provide real-time house data to predict the sale price.

+* "Predict Sale Price" button that serves the new house data to our ML pipelines, and predicts the sale price of the house.

 ### **Page 5: ML: House Price Predictor**